 We study the production and circulation of arguments justifying actions on the basis of morality.
 By downplaying externalities, exculpatory narratives allow people to maintain a positive image while acting selfishly.
 Conversely, responsibilizing narratives raise both direct and reputational stakes, fostering prosocial behavior.
-Such rationales diffuse along a linear network, through costly signaling and strategic disclosure.
-Norms of conduct and discourse, average compliance, and belief polarization reflect local correlation in agents' tradeoffs between reputation and influence concerns.
-Imperatives (general precepts) constitute alternative modes of moral influence.
-We analyze the sources of their legitimacy, then their costs and benefits relative to narratives.
+These rationales diffuse along a linear network, through both costly signaling and strategic disclosure.
+The norms that emerge reflect local correlation in agents' incentives (reputation versus influence concerns), with low mixing generating both a polarization of beliefs across groups and less moral behavior on average.
+Imperatives (general precepts) constitute an alternative mode of moral influence.
+We analyze their costs and benefits relative to those of narratives, and when the two will be used as substitutes or complements.